 Are there trees or other vegetation touching your roof or siding?
 Get.
 Rid.
 Of.
 It.
-That roof can easily be worn down by persistent winds brushing branches and leave across it.
-The same mostly applies to ground level vegetation, because these can also harbor rats and insects, and as a bonus, can serve as fuel, spreading fire to your structure.
+That roof can easily be worn down by persistent winds brushing branches and leaves across it.
+The same mostly applies to ground-level vegetation, because these can also harbor rats and insects, and as a bonus, can serve as fuel, spreading fire to your structure.

 Drainage - AC and Other